sysdiglabs/rhc-manager/README.md

 Red Hat Container Manager
 =========================

-This program allows you to retrieve information about the container project form Red Hat Connect and trigger manual builds without needing to login in the website.
+This program allows you to retrieve information about the container project form Red Hat Connect and trigger manual builds without needing to log in to the website.

 ## Requirements